Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Future of US Retiree health coverage - commitment and prices

 For updates, join the HPAA's US Benefits Forum.
 Mutual help on health coverage -- COBRA, retirement, Medicare, open-market.
+Decoding Annual Enrollment.
 Annual Enrollment.

 The Hewlett-Packard Company never made any commitment to provide retiree healthcare in the entire history of the company.
 After the traumatic experience of laying off most of the employees at the end of the war, Bill and Dave -- and subsequent CEOs -- were very careful about making promises that they might not be able to keep.

-Of HP's predecessor companies, only DEC had retiree healthcare.
-Compaq, EDS, Tandem, Autonomy, Palm, etc. did not have retiree healthcare programs.
-(Unofficial directory of 157 acquisitions – plus 30 divestitures and spinoffs.)
+Of HP's predecessor companies, only the Hewlett-Packard Company and Digital Equipment Corporation had retiree healthcare programs.
+Compaq, EDS, Tandem, Autonomy, Palm, etc. did not have retiree healthcare programs -- and therefore did not have the associated trust funds to turn over to HP when the companies were acquired.
+(Unofficial directory of 158 acquisitions – plus 30 divestitures and spinoffs.)

 Every Annual Enrollment Guide says: